jmontleon/wine/README.md

                         ./wine-systemd-7*
 ```

-One app you could use to test is Notepad++
+32-bit apps to test include Steam and Notepad++